Impulse response function

 Time point within the sample for the state innovation impulse.
 Type depends on the index of the given endog in the model.
 Two special cases are the strings ‘start’ and ‘end’, which refer to setting the impulse at the first and last points of the sample, respectively.
 Integer values can run from 0 to nobs - 1, or can be negative to apply negative indexing.
 Finally, if a date/time index was provided to the model, then this argument can be a date string to parse or a datetime type.
 Default is ‘start’.

-New observations of exogenous regressors for our-of-sample periods, if applicable.
+New observations of exogenous regressors, if applicable.

 If the model has time-varying design or transition matrices and the combination of anchor and steps implies creating impulse responses for the out-of-sample period, then these matrices must have updated values provided for the out-of-sample steps.
 For example, if design is a time-varying component, nobs is 10, anchor=1, and steps is 15, a (k_endog x k_states x 7) matrix must be provided with the new design matrix values.